C String Extraction: Standard, Custom & Multibyte Guide

 if (pos != NULL) {

-int length = pos - str; // calculate number of characters up to ','
+int length = pos - str; // Calculate the number of characters up to ','

 char result[20];